Azure guidance for secure isolation

 - Platform-managed keys is the default choice that provides transparent data encryption at rest for managed disks whereby keys are managed by Microsoft.

-- Customer-managed keys enables you to have control over your own keys that can be imported into Azure Key Vault or generated inside Azure Key Vault.
+- Customer-managed keys enables you to have control over your own keys that can be imported into or generated inside Azure Key Vault or Managed HSM.
 This approach relies on two sets of keys as described previously: DEK and KEK.
-DEK encrypts the data using an AES-256 based encryption and is in turn encrypted by an RSA-2048 KEK that is stored in Azure Key Vault.
-Only key vaults can be used to safeguard customer-managed keys; managed HSMs don't support Azure Disk encryption.
+DEK encrypts the data using an AES-256 based encryption and is in turn encrypted by an RSA KEK that is stored in Azure Key Vault or Managed HSM.

 Customer-managed keys (CMK) enable you to have full control over your encryption keys.
 You can grant access to managed disks in your Azure Key Vault so that your keys can be used for encrypting and decrypting the DEK.
 You can also disable your keys or revoke access to managed disks at any time.
 Finally, you have full audit control over key usage with Azure Key Vault monitoring to ensure that only managed disks or other authorized resources are accessing your encryption keys.

 Encryption at host

 Encryption at host works with server-side encryption to ensure data stored on the VM host is encrypted at rest and flows encrypted to the Storage service.
 The server hosting your VM encrypts your data with no performance impact or requirement for code running in your guest VM, and that encrypted data flows into Azure Storage using the keys configured for server-side encryption.
 For more information, see Encryption at host - End-to-end encryption for your VM data.
 Encryption at host with CMK can use keys stored in Managed HSM or Key Vault, just like server-side encryption for managed disks.